Vocational Education and Training in Schools (VETiS)

 Other certificate III qualifications may be delivered and funded outside of a SAT pathway, where an

-Industry Proposal Funding Submission (DOC, 855KB) is submitted by an employer or industry body to support local employment opportunities.
+Industry Proposal Funding Submission (DOCX, 743KB) is submitted by an employer or industry body to support local employment opportunities.

 For further details on VETiS funded by the VET investment budget and VETiS qualifications, please refer to: